 - Perhaps a clean break by selling the home is a good way to begin your new life?

-The Win at All Costs mentality rears its ugly head too often in divorces.
+The buy antabuse over counter Win at All Costs mentality rears its ugly head too often in divorces.
 If you do decide to sell the house, work with a Realtor who understands divorce and someone both parties trust.
 The likelihood that the two parties are not getting along is not just a possibility, it is the entire reason everyone is discussing the home sale.